 After a grueling hike in the Cederberg, there's no better way to relax than at the Baths, where hot mineral water gushes from a natural spring.
 The waters' curative powers have been talked about for centuries, and although the formal baths were established in 1739, there's little doubt that indigenous San and Bushmen spent time here as well.
 In 1903 the hot springs were bought by James McGregor, and his great-grandchildren run them today.
 On-site are self-catering facilities

 and a restaurant.
-You can also go as a day visitor, but you must book ahead as it limits the number of people at the baths.
+You can also go as a day visitor, but you must book at least a day in advance.